Policy Number: II-8

 Virginia Western Community College is committed to maintaining, to the extent reasonably possible, a safe environment for all students and employees (the “College community”).
 The purpose of this policy is to help prevent the spread of contagious diseases through measures that focus on safety, prevention, and education.
 As needed, Virginia Western Community College will make available to its College community information about the transmission of diseases and precautions that infected persons should take to prevent the spread of disease.
 Virginia Western Community College will rely on information and guidance issued by the Centers for Disease Control and Prevention (“CDC”), the Virginia Department of Health (“VDH”) and local public health officials.

 Contagious disease: an infectious disease that is spread from person to person through casual contact or respiratory droplets, which may lead to an epidemic or pandemic and threaten the health or safety of the Campus community.
-These diseases include but are not limited to: tuberculosis (TB), measles or German measles (rubella), certain strains of hepatitis and meningitis, as well as SARS and certain strains of influenza.
+These diseases include but are not limited to: tuberculosis (TB), measles or German measles (rubella), certain strains of hepatitis and meningitis, as well as SARS and certain strains of influenza and Covid.
 Other potentially less serious infectious diseases, such as chicken pox, seasonal flu, and pneumonia will be addressed on a case-by-case basis.

 Epidemic: the occurrence in a community or region of cases of an illness clearly in excess of normal expectancy.